implse/Data_Structure_Python/README.md

 - Reverse the Linked List

 ## Stack
-A slack is a simple data structure used for storing data.
+A stack is a simple data structure used for storing data.

 The last element inserted is the first one to be deleted.
-Last in, first out (LIFO).
+Last in, First out (LIFO).

 Linked List implementation of a Stack.